Sara-Majdi/Sara-Majdi/README.md

 21 | Student
 ------------

 I finished my studies, Diploma in Computer Science at INTI College, Penang.
-In the course , I learned languages such as Python, C++, Xamarin and Java as well as softwares including Oracle, Ubuntu, Suse Linux and R Studio.
+Throughout the course, I have learned languages such as Python, C++, Xamarin and Java as well as softwares including Oracle, Ubuntu, Suse Linux and R Studio.
 <br/>
-I am currently pursuing my goal of learning full-stack development. ⚡⚡
+Currently I am pursuing my goal of learning full-stack development. ⚡⚡

 * 🌍  I'm based in PEN, Malaysia | AOR, Malaysia
 * ✉️  You can contact me at [maisarah.majdi01@gmail.com](mailto:maisarah.majdi01@gmail.com)